 Suggestions

-Move the detailed Prometheus recording rules and alerting configurations to a referenced file, keeping only a concise example in the main skill.
+Move the detailed Prometheus recording rules and alerting rules into a separate reference file, keeping only a concise example in the main skill.

 | Dimension | Reasoning | Score |